jl95terceira/project-javason/README.md

-A minimal JSON parser for Java
+A small collection of JSON stream-parsing utilities for Java